-- To understand the concepts of sensor networks - To understand the MAC and transport protocols for adhoc networks - To understand the security of sensor networks
+- 1. To understand the concepts of sensor networks - To understand the MAC and transport protocols for ad hoc networks - 3.
+To understand the security of sensor networks - 4.
+To understand the applications of adhoc and sensor networks

-- Solution Understanding the state of the art research in emerging subject of ad hoc and wireless sensor networks (ASN) - Ability to solve the issues in real-time application development based on ASN
+- Ability to understand the state of the art research in the emerging subject of Ad Hoc and Wireless Sensor Networks - Ability to solve the issues in real-time application development based on ASN - 3.
+Ability to conduct further research in the domain of ASN